goodvibrations32/goodvibrations32/README.md

 Hi there!
 ----
-I'm currently studying Mechanical Engineering in Technical School of Crete.
+I'm a Mechanical Engineer interested in software crafting and a consistent bug creator.

 Interesting
 -----